SectorAlpha/AlphaGSM/README.md

 which will use the default backup settings for the server.
 For details of how configure backups and setup regular backups please see the full help by running `alphagsm --help`.

+# Legal

+## Liscence

+Licensed under GPL v3.0.
+See the LISCENCE file for details.

+## Copyright

+AlphaGSM Copyright (C) 2016 by Sector Alpha.

+## Credits

+Developed by Cosmosquark and Staircase27.
+See the CREDITS file for the full list of contributors.

+## Contact

+Any queries?
+Contact cosmosquark@sector-alpha.net.